Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Sunday's over/under is 1.0 point higher than the combined 44.5 PPG average of the two teams.
+- Sunday's total is 1.0 point higher than the combined 44.5 PPG average of the two teams.

-- This contest's total is 4.0 points above the 41.5 these two squads combine to surrender per game this season.
+- The 41.5 combined points per game that these two squads have allowed this season are 4.0 fewer than the 45.5 over/under in this contest.

 - Cardinals games this season feature an average total of 48.7 points, a number 3.2 points higher than Sunday's over/under.

-- The 43.4 PPG average total in Bears games this season is 2.1 points fewer than this game's over/under.
+- The 45.5 over/under in this game is 2.1 points higher than the 43.4 average total in Bears games this season.

 Cardinals stats and trends

-- The Cardinals have always covered the spread this season when favored by 7.5 points or more.
+- This season, the Cardinals have won against the spread in each of their two games as a favorite of 7.5 points or more.

-- Arizona's games this year have hit the over on five of 11 set point totals (45.5%).
+- Arizona has eclipsed the over/under in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Arizona is 6-1 against the spread and 7-0 overall in games when it records more than 23.1 points.
+- Arizona is 6-1 against the spread and 7-0 overall this season when the team scores more than 23.1 points.

-- Arizona is 7-1 against the spread and 8-0 overall when the team piles up over 334.4 yards.
+- In games that Arizona piles up more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.

-- The Cardinals have 11 turnovers this season, equal to the number of takeaways for the Bears.
+- This year, the Cardinals have turned the ball over 11 times, while the Bears have forced 11.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Bears.